Resolved: Jeenode Zero running from a coin cell (how to?)

 seems to crash the system, it can be reanimated only by reset.
 Does anyone have an idea what's wrong or where to start to achieve the goal (running from a coin cell)?

-RE: Jeenode Zero running from a coin cell (how to?) - Added by jcw 11 months ago
+RE: Jeenode Zero running from a coin cell (how to?) - Added by jcw over 2 years ago

 A (very brief) search reports example of use of

 Some more examples of